Skip to Main Content

 • Vertebroplasty or Kyphoplasty: A minimally invasive procedure performed to stabilize the vertebral body and reduce pain.
 Vertebroplasty involves injecting bone cement into the fractured or weakened vertebra (9), while kyphoplasty involves using a balloon-like device to create space and then filling it with bone cement.

-Read More About Platelet-Rich Plasma (PRP) Injections
+Read More About Facet Joint Injections

 Prolotherapy Injections